Julia Muggenburg: Biography and work

-After exhibiting her jewellery for several years in Mount Street, Mayfair alongside artworks by London based artists, Muggenburg moved Belmacz to its current Davies Street site in 2011.
-Utilising this change in space, Muggenburg developed Belmacz’s artistic programme, establishing a dynamic platform that seeks to nurturing innovative artistic conversations.
+After establishing herself in Mount Street, Mayfair for several years, displaying artworks by London based artists alongside her own designs, Muggenburg moved Belmacz to Davies Street, its current location, in 2011.
+Utilising this change in space, Muggenburg re-focused her attention on Belmacz’s artistic programme, establishing a dynamic gallery and platform that seeks to nurture innovative artistic conversations, across cultures, generations and media sensibilities.

-In 2014, Muggenburg was invited by Alex Farquharson to present her vision at Nottingham Contemporary.
+Reflective of this innovative vision, in 2014, Muggenburg was invited by Alex Farquharson to present her vision at Nottingham Contemporary.
 Resulting in the exhibition Fourth Drawer Down explored the intersection between art, anthropology and British history.
 In 2016, she curated InterKontinental, an exhibition that featured the work of 17 artists from ten different countries in all forms of media.

 Bridging cultures and forms of aesthetic expression, Belmacz continues to work with renowned artists with backgrounds in all genres.
 Recent projects include If I Was Your Girlfriend: A Jam an exhibition celebrating the life of Prince with a playlist by Jarvis Cocker and publication by Lina Viste Grønli, and A Case of Med(dling)tation a newly commissioned performative work by Sadie Murdoch and Abbas Zahedi as part of London’s inaugural Performance Exchange.
 In 2022 one of the gallery's artists Jakob Lena Knebl will represent Austria at the 59th Venice Biennale with her partner Ashley Hans Scheirl.

 Belmacz’s artists are included in various international collations, including The National Museum of Art, Architecture and Design, Oslo (Camilla Løw), and Tate Collection, London (Abbas Zahedi).

-Currently Belmacz represents: Carla Åhlander, Tim Berresheim, Coco Crampton, Michela de Mattei, Johanna Magdalena Guggenberger, Oskar Korsár, Camilla Løw, Agata Madejska, Hanna Mattes, Morten Skrøder Lund, Gernot Wieland, and Abbas Zahedi, Estate of Faramarz Zahedi.
+Currently, Belmacz represents Carla Åhlander, Tim Berresheim, Toby Christian, Coco Crampton, Michela de Mattei, Johanna Magdalena Guggenberger, Camilla Løw, Agata Madejska, Hanna Mattes, Morten Skrøder Lund, Gernot Wieland, Charlott Weise, Abbas Zahedi, and Estate of Faramarz Zahedi.